katiyaya/SWIM-Membership-protocol-and-Fault-tolerant-key-value-store/Readme.md

 **To test:**
 View the Grader Script Output
-1. Click on "Actions" tab -> "Actions Workflow" tab -> "build" (with the green check ✅)
+1. Click on "Actions" tab -> "Actions Workflow" tab -> "update build.yml" (with the green check ✅)
 2. Inside the workflow run, look for the "Run Key-value store grader for testing", expand it to see the output of ./KVStoreGrader.sh

 The grader is provided only for MP2Node.{cpp,h} in this repository, but it passing the tests implies that a working membership protocol is already implemented (MP1Node.{cpp,h}), so there is no need to provide a separate test for MP1Node.{cpp,h}.